Leonardoth/addisonglobal-frontend-technical-test/README.md

 Later i'll add tests and start to study redux and typescript better.
 So be ready for some pasta!

 Most of what i'm doing is following this repository https://github.com/reduxjs/cra-template-redux-typescript

+EDIT: Adding redux was easier the next day, followed [this video](https://www.youtube.com/watch?v=udr2rx_B99w) to understand it better.
+Having to do some changes because i used redux-toolkit.
+(Basically using configureStore instead of createStore).
+My state logic could be better but at the moment, this is the way that it worked.

+Passing bets with marketName and Id to the store made easier to: - Access the Market Name on Betslip - Access which bet is selected on each market

+Cons: - We do not have access to Event Name on Betslip at the moment (we can pass Event Name to market Component and send it to store, but i chose not to for now) - We cannot 'sort' our bets for Events, they are sorted by order of selection.

 </details>